laffan/obsidian-long-view/README.md

 - `%% comment %%` → Gray

 Flags appear as clickable indicators in both modes, adapting their display to zoom level and view type.

+## Section Flag System (Callouts)

+Long view can also add flags to whole sections of the document using the markdown heading structure.
+This tints the background of the section in both views.

+To add a section flag, the line immediately following the heading in question must be an Obsidian callout.
+Coloring follows obsidian's existing scheme, as described here : https://help.obsidian.md/callouts .
+In minimap mode, the callout title (but not content block) shows up as .5 opacity text immediately below the heading.

 ## Using Long View